 \subsection{Deep Reinforcement Learning}

-Reinforcement learning (RL) provides a formulation to solve sequential decision-making problems in which robot learning lies \cite{sutton1998reinforcement,haarnoja_soft_2018,td3}.
-In our work, we leverage Soft Actor-Critic (SAC) algorithm which is an off-policy reinforcement learning algorithm improving traditional actor-critic methods by adding entropy regularization to incentive exploration:
+Reinforcement learning (RL) provides a general framework for solving sequential decision-making problems, which underpins much of robot learning \cite{sutton1998reinforcement, schulman2015trust, gu2017deep, haarnoja_soft_2018, td3, li2025reinforcement}.
+In line with prior work on quadruped robots, we train our salamander-inspired robot using both PPO and SAC.
+Since SAC consistently outperforms PPO in our experiments, we report results using SAC.
+Soft Actor-Critic is an off-policy RL algorithm that extends actor-critic methods by incorporating entropy regularization to incentivize exploration:

 where